We're building inclusive connections, digital skills and a diverse BT Group

 Investing in our networks

 Our Here for You website brings together BT’s wide range of products, services and support for those who need extra help in one easy-to-navigate place.
-It includes information about the newly launched Home Essentials social tariff, the latest accessibility options and priority services for customers with long-term illnesses or disabilities, and advice for dealing with scams.
+It includes information about the Home Essentials social tariff, the latest accessibility options and priority services for customers with long-term illnesses or disabilities, and advice for dealing with scams.

 0